- 1/2 cup all-purpose flour, divided

 - 1 can (14-1/2 ounces) chicken broth

 - Transfer to a 5-qt. slow cooker.
-Place remaining flour in a small bowl; whisk in broth until smooth.
-Pour over chops.
-Cover and cook on low for 3-4 hours or until meat is tender.
+Pour broth over chops.
+Cook, covered, on low for 2-3 hours or until meat is tender.

 - Remove pork to a serving plate and keep warm.
-Whisk cooking liquid until smooth; serve with pork.
+Whisk remaining flour into cooking juices until smooth; cook, covered, on high until gravy is thickened.
 Yield: 4 servings.